rudelm/rudelm.github.io/content/post/2018-03-08-diy-homekit-with-raspberry-pi-and-xiaomi-robot-vacuum.md

 ## Install nodejs 8.9.4

 According to Wojtek only this version works currently with HomeBridge.
-I did not test any other version so I&#8217;m just describing what I did on my machine:
+I did not test any other version so I'm just describing what I did on my machine:

   1. Download nodejs for the PI into your users homefolder, e.g. with `wget https://nodejs.org/dist/v8.9.4/node-v8.9.4-linux-armv6l.tar.xz`
   2. Unpack the file with `tar -xvf node-v8.9.4-linux-armv6l.tar.xz`